 MAC OS dos not require any driver installation.
 Somehow miraculously the MAC computer knows how to handle all USB devices.
+Microsoft, even 15 years later, still cant figure out how to do it.
+They are probably still scratching their heads.

 After plugging the DAC by the USB cable and turning it on, within 3 seconds the device should show up on the MAC.